Penis Massage Beginner’s Guide: Boost Pleasure, Health & Connection

 This is where most articles gloss over—but the effects here are often long-term and life-changing for the right people.

-• Use reverse Kegels after massage to support perineal release
+• Use reverse Kegels after a massage to support perineal release

 • Combine massage with deep diaphragmatic breathing to help engage the vagus nerve